PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 .
 .

-Darren Hague developed a project to use Python with a Raspberry Pi and ANT+ stick to read bicycle speed and write bicycle power.
+Darren Hague developed a project over the holidays to use Python with a Raspberry Pi and ANT+ stick to read bicycle speed and write bicycle power.
 You should be able to use it as a template to read HR data by reading the ANT+ HR profile spec and adapting the SpeedCadenceSensorRx.py code to suit.